julisunkan/cardbaby/replit.md

 ## How to Use

 ### Generate an ID Card
+1. **Page loads automatically** with a generated Unique ID Number (click "Generate" to get a different one)
-1. **Fill the form** on the homepage - as you type, the **Live Preview** on the right updates in real-time
+2. **Fill the form** on the homepage - as you type, the **Live Preview** on the right updates in real-time
-2. Enter required details:
+3. Enter required details:
    - Full name
-   - Date of birth
+   - Date of birth (auto-populated in preview)
-   - Unique ID number
    - Organization
    - Address
    - Issue and expiry dates
-3. Optional: Add signature, select theme, upload photo
+4. Optional: Add signature, select theme, upload photo
-4. Select card template from dropdown
+5. Select card template from dropdown
-5. Click **Generate Card**
+6. Click **Generate Card** to create your professional ID card
-6. Download as PNG or PDF
+7. Download as PNG (high-quality) or PDF
-7. Click **Generate Another** to create more cards
+8. Click **Generate Another** to create more cards

+**Features:**
+- ✓ ID numbers auto-generate with timestamp for uniqueness
+- ✓ Each card includes Machine-Readable Zone (MRZ) at bottom
+- ✓ Professional gradient header with accent colors
+- ✓ Live preview shows real-time updates

 ### Verify a Card
 - Use QR code on the card or navigate to `/verify/<id_number>`